App redesign on a budget

 On the UI side, the completely overhauled the look and feel, proposing a dark mode UI as standard and used colors that had been established in the extended brand palette but never used, to give the cards and the banners below them a color-coding that would connect them.
 Furthermore, the UI in general made a more modern use of background images and glassmorphism to give the entire app a fresh and distinctive feel.

-Adapting to a budget
+Process: Adapting to a budget

 I was tasked with analysing this redesign within the context of the current app and its connection with each single functionality it would activate or call.
 I was also made aware that it would have to be greatly toned down in its ambitions due to very limiting budget constraints.